dlesbre/bibtex-autocomplete/README.md

 [pr-shield]: https://img.shields.io/github/issues-pr/dlesbre/bibtex-autocomplete
 [pr-link]: https://github.com/dlesbre/bibtex-autocomplete/pulls

-**bibtexautocomplete** or **btac** is a python package to autocomplete BibTeX bibliographies.
+**bibtexautocomplete** or **btac** is a simple script to autocomplete BibTeX bibliographies.
+It reads a BibTeX file and looks online for any additionnal data to add to each entry.
+If you have a bibliography that is missing DOI information or want to add URLs to your entries, then `btac` might be able to help.
+You can also use it to quickly generate BibTeX entries from minimal data (e.g. just a title).

 It is inspired and expanding on the solution provided by [thando](https://tex.stackexchange.com/users/182467/thando) in this [TeX stack exchange post](https://tex.stackexchange.com/questions/6810/automatically-adding-doi-fields-to-a-hand-made-bibliography).